Parent Resources

 Sometimes, it can be beneficial to have a third party evaluate and critique the student's work.
 It also removes any potential bias or emotional dynamics that might exist between a parent and a child.
 This approach can provide students with a different perspective on their work, positioning the parent as a guide rather than as the evaluator.

+Our aim is to shift the burden of skill and knowledge transfer from parents to the software.
 As a parent, it's important to provide instruction on topics you are confident about.
 Misleading or incorrect information can confuse the student and even provide them with a false sense of security.

 When you are unsure about a subject or a topic, it's better to admit it and then seek the correct information together with your child.
 This not only assists the student as they complete the task, but it also models good research practices and shows the student that it's okay not to know everything and to actively seek new knowledge.